Home

 I meet the greatest kids on school visitsI would be delighted to come to your school and share my love of children’s books with your students.
 My goal is to inspire students to get excited about reading and writing.
 I like to compare how I write to how students write.
 We are all working hard to create an interesting story for our readers.
 I usually talk about my life as a writer, how I got started, the writing process, how ideas are generated, and tips to improve writing.

 I often use a Powerpoint presentation along with visual items, such as rough drafts, illustrators’ sketches, galleys, and lots of editors’ rejection letters.
 My rejection letters let students know that real writers experience failures and frustrations but keep on working and rewriting until they School library full of treasuresget it right.
-I might share a newspaper I wrote at age 10 which later inspired The Best Bet Gazette, or my first handwritten, cloth bound book titled The Strange Land
+I might share a newspaper I wrote at age 10 which later inspired The Best Bet Gazette, or my first handwritten, cloth bound book titled The Strange Land.

 It is always a good idea for students to become familiar with at least one book before I arrive.
 This way the presentation will have more meaning for them and they will come better prepared with questions.
 Either students should have a chance to read a book themselves, or they should have one read to them by teacher or librarian.